The simulation argument can never be answered unequivocally!

 Human simulation.

-To prove that we live with absolute free will, without external involvement, is enough to prove that there is one human activity that cannot be expressed mathematically.
+Proving that we live with absolute free will without external involvement is enough to prove that at least one human activity cannot be expressed using mathematical algorithms.

-The wording I am presenting is identical to the halting problem formulated by Alan Turing in 1936.
+The idea I am presenting is identical to the halting problem formulated by Alan Turing in 1936.
+Mathematical incompleteness (formulated by Kurt Goodell) holds that some statements cannot be proven or ruled out, no matter how many axioms we add.

 • It is worth emphasizing that this is a deep and broad topic that has preoccupied mathematicians and philosophers and concerns the logical limitations of mathematics and computing.
 The mathematician-Austrian philosopher Kurt Goodell proved that there is a logical contradiction in mathematics.
 The problem is known as incompleteness.
 Following him, Alan Turing expanded the problem and translated it into computer science.

 The (shocking) conclusion is that we will probably never be able to prove any of the theses on the subject.
-The secret of life will remain forever!
+The secret of life's essence will remain forever!

 Incompleteness theorem - Math's Fundamental Flaw.